2008 Oregon State Beavers football team: Game summaries

-Stanford
+At Stanford

 Oregon State was almost able to come back late in the fourth quarter when Darrell Catchings caught the ball just outside the end zone, but it was knocked loose by Taylor Skaufel, resulting in a touchback and victory for the Cardinal.

-Penn State
+At No. 19 Penn State

 Despite the off-field distractions, the Nittany Lions rolled to a 35-7 halftime lead en route to a 45-14 win in their first-ever meeting with the Beavers.
 Penn State's sophomore tailback Evan Royster ran for a career-high 141 yards on 17 carries and three touchdowns.
 Lion quarterback Daryll Clark's 276 total yards of offense (215 yards passing, 61 yards rushing) helped Penn State total 454 yards of offense.

 Penn State linebackers Tyrell Sales and NaVorro Bowman both recorded 10 tackles each, both career-highs and linebacker Josh Hull and safety Mark Rubin both made their first career interceptions.
 108,159 were in attendance at Happy Valley for this first-ever meeting between the schools.

 Hawaii

 Oregon State scored 45 unanswered points ien route to their first victory of the season.
-It was the second time in 3 years that Oregon State has defeated Hawai'i.
+It was the second time in 3 years that Oregon State has defeated Hawaii.

-USC
+No. 1 USC

 The Beavers shocked the college football world as they upset the No. 1 Ranked USC Trojans at home on September 25, 2008.
 Oregon State is one of two Pac-10 Conference school to have beaten USC twice during the Pete Carroll era.

 Freshman Jacquizz Rodgers ran for 186 yards and two touchdowns for OSU, USC quarterback Mark Sanchez passed for 227 yards, and Damian Williams caught 80 yards for the Trojans.

-This was the last time an unranked team defeated a AP No. 1 team until 2021, where unranked Texas A&M upset AP No. 1 Alabama 41-38.
+This was the last time an unranked team defeated a AP No. 1 team until 2021, where unranked Texas A&M upset AP No. 1 Alabama 41–38.

-Utah
+At No. 15 Utah

 After five games, the pattern for the 2008 Beavers has been the home team wins.
 The Beavers led 28-20 with about 2 minutes remaining in the fourth.
 They let Utah drive all the way down the field and score along with a 2-point conversion to tie it up.
 The Beavers gave the ball right back to Utah and place kicker Louie Sakoda nailed a 37-yard field goal as time expired.
 Sophomore kicker Justin Kahut of Oregon State missed an extra point in the early stages of the game which led Mike Riley to go for the two-point conversion after two of the Beaver's touchdowns.
 Both failed and it cost the Beavers the game.